Michelle Albert

-Michelle Asha Albert is an American physician who is the Walter A. Haas Lucie-Stern Endowed Chair in Cardiology and professor of medicine at the University of California, San Francisco.
-Albert is director of the UCSF Center for the Study of Adversity and Cardiovascular Disease (NURTURE Center).
-She is president of the American Heart Association.
-She served as the president of the Association of Black Cardiologists in 2020–2022 and as president of the Association of University Cardiologists (2021–2022).
-Albert is an elected member of the National Academy of Medicine and the American Society of Clinical Investigators.
+Michelle Asha Albert is an American cardiologist who is the Walter A. Haas Lucie-Stern Endowed Chair in Cardiology and professor of medicine at the University of California, San Francisco.
+Albert is a past president of the American Heart Association, the Association of Black Cardiologists and of the Association of University Cardiologists.
+She is an elected member of the National Academy of Medicine, the American Society of Clinical Investigators and the Association of American Physicians.